acosgames/acosgames.github.io/docs/index.md

 git clone git@github.com:acosgames/tictactoe.git
 ```

-!!! note "Note"
+!!! info "Note"

-    Note: You must create the game through [Developer Zone](https://acos.games/dev) to have repo created in acosgames organization.
+    You must create the game through [Developer Zone](https://acos.games/dev) to have repo created in acosgames organization.

 ## Running the game using simulator